corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 ## ContractState sub-interfaces

-The behaviour of the state can be further customised by implementing sub-interfaces of `ContractState`.
+You can customize the behavior of the state by implementing sub-interfaces of `ContractState`.
 The two most common sub-interfaces are `LinearState` and `OwnableState`.

-`LinearState` models shared facts for which there is only one current version at any point in time. `LinearState` states evolve in a straight line by superseding themselves.
-On the other hand, `OwnableState` is meant to represent assets that can be freely split and merged over time.
+* `LinearState`: If there is only one version of facts for any point in time, use a `LinearState`. `LinearState` states evolve in a straight line by superseding themselves.
+* `OwnableState`: If you are representing assets that can be freely split and merged over time, use `OwnableState`.
 Cash is a good example of an `OwnableState` - two existing $5 cash states can be combined into a single $10 cash state, or split into five $1 cash states.
-With `OwnableState`, its the total amount held that is important, rather than the actual units held.
+With `OwnableState`, it is the total amount held that is important, rather than the individual units.

-We can picture the hierarchy as follows:
+You can visualize the hierarchy like this:

 {{< figure alt="state hierarchy" zoom="/en/images/state-hierarchy.png" >}}